Skip to Content

 Ocean Crafts For Kids

-Hammerhead Shark Puppet – What kind of shark makes the best carpenter?
-A hammerhead shark! 😀 Kids will love playing with their new shark puppet once they’ve completed this craft.
-It’s perfect for kids of all ages, and will be a hit during Shark Week!
+Hammerhead Shark Puppet—What kind of shark makes the best carpenter?
+A hammerhead shark!
+Once they’ve completed this activity, kids will love playing with their new shark puppet.
+It’s perfect for kids of all ages and will be a hit during Shark Week!

 Paper Plate Crab Craft – Turn an everyday paper plate into a silly sidewalker!
-This craft is a fun one to break out the paints with and let your kid’s artistic side shine through.
-Use our template to complete the cute crab!
+This crab is fun to break out the paints with and let your kid’s artistic side shine through.
+Use our free printable template to complete the cute crab!

 Paper Plate Fish Craft – Make a whole school of fish with some paper plates!
 Kids will love customizing their fish to be colorful works of art!
-Grab the free template and get to creating some fish to keep the summer boredom at bay.
+Grab the free template and create some fish to keep the summer boredom at bay.

 Ocean Activities For Kids

-Kids that are captivated by ocean animals will love playing this ocean animal matching game.
-Not only is it a fun game to play with friends or family, it’s a good way to work on memory, focus, and visual discrimination skills.
+Kids captivated by ocean animals will love playing this ocean animal matching game.
+Not only is it a fun game to play with friends or family, but it’s also an easy way to work on memory, focus, and visual discrimination skills.

-It’s really easy to get started, just download and print out the free cards.
-We suggest you laminate them to use them over and over!
+It’s really easy to get started.
+Just download and print out the free cards.
+We suggest you laminate them so you can use them over and over!

 hand holding finished paper chain octopus craft